 There’s also the RapidKL Bus which is pretty confusing, to be honest.
 Ride it or not, it’s up to you.

 Then there are national transport systems.
-A railway runs from Thailand to Malaysia and all the way through the country to Johor Bharu in the south.
+A railway travels across the border from Thailand to Malaysia and all the way through the country to Johor Bharu in the south.
 In the border area, before you enter Malaysia, armed guards patrol the carriages.
 But don’t worry: it’s safe.

 There’s also the East Line, which is more well known as the Jungle Train.